Note: Unfortunately, the Great Lakes Zoological Society’s World of Discovery Reptile Zoo permanently closed on Feb. 15, 2015.

-Lebert's affinity for animals, particularly exotic reptiles and birds, turned into a high school job at an Ann Arbor pet store.
-That career choice would lead him to own a pair of pet stores himself and, eventually, become curator of the Great Lakes Zoological Society's World of Discovery Reptile Zoo on Ann Arbor's west side.
+Lebert’s affinity for animals, particularly exotic reptiles and birds, turned into a high school job at an Ann Arbor pet store.
+That career choice would lead him to own a pair of pet stores himself and, eventually, become curator of the now-closed Great Lakes Zoological Society’s World of Discovery Reptile Zoo on Ann Arbor’s west side.

 In fact, Lebert, who’s worked at pet shops all around the area, is known as an unofficial guru for all things reptilian.
 It’s even how he found his wife, Bethany.